Our cookies

 at Sky.com

-We couldn’t get WiFi calling to work with our Samsung Galaxy S7 that we got from the manufacturer themselves.
-The devices not on this list probably won’t work with Sky’s WiFi calling.
+We weren't able to get WiFi calling working on our manufacturer-bought Samsung Galaxy S7.
+As such we can say the devices not listed here won’t be compatible with Sky’s WiFi calling.

 When we tried it with our iPhone 7 using the same SIM WiFi calling worked without any issues.
 But WiFi calling only “kicked in” once we lost call signal entirely.